SanityLinux/Base/README.md

 This repository will have a shellscript uploaded along with the first release, to assist you in automating the process.
 As URLs change, it'll be checked for accuracy and updated with each version of Pür Linux.
 This is the same shell script we use for builds.

+Q: How do you version number?

+A: Pür Linux will be released using a $Month.$Year-$minor.version.number scheme For example, an October release would be 10.2016.
+Security updates will use the minor version number as well, and will use the original release month's major version number.
+Example: 10.2016-1 would be the first security update for 10.2016.
+Due to the release schedule, Security Updates will only be supplied for a version until the next major version release.
+This means each major version has a 3 month lifecycle until EOL.
+You will not recieve any help for running an EOL version.

 Q: I wanna send you a message.
 Wat Do.